How to Grow Amaryllis: The Compete Amaryllis Flower Guide

 Once the blossoms have faded, cut off the flower stalk, but keep the leaves growing by placing the pot in a warm, sunny spot.
 Water regularly and fertilize weekly with a balanced houseplant fertilizer.
 This is when next year’s buds are formed within the bulb.

-It takes a minimum of four leaves to produce one flower stalk, because the buds form in the axils of every fourth bulb scale.
+It takes a minimum of four leaves to produce one flower stalk because the buds form in the axils of every fourth bulb scale.
 Keep the plant growing all summer long; you can even move it outside for the summer.
 Bring it in at the end of August and cut OFF the watering.
 Let it dry out to induce a period of dormancy.
 Put the pot in a cool (around 50°F), dark place.
 Pull off any dried-up leaves.

 To induce flowering in time for Christmas, bring the plant into a warm, sunny location and resume watering around in early to mid-November.

-We would recommend repotting it at this time to give the bulb better soil.
+We would recommend repotting at this time to give the bulb better soil.
 Or, if you don’t feel like it, just scrape off the top 2 inches or so of loose soil and replace it with fresh soil.
 In about 6 to 8 weeks, the amaryllis should be in full bloom again.

-whie and pink Amaryllis flowers blooming in front of a mirror
+white and pink Amaryllis flowers blooming in front of a mirror

 What About Waxed Amaryllis Bulbs?